lsst-sqre/obsforge/README.md

 # obsforge

-ObsForge: The RSP observation metadata enrichment service Learn more at https://obsforge.lsst.io
+ObsForge: a metadata enrichment service for Rubin Observatory observations Learn more at https://obsforge.lsst.io

 obsforge is developed with [FastAPI](https://fastapi.tiangolo.com) and [Safir](https://safir.lsst.io).